-Award for Volunteer Service to the American Chemical Society
+Award For Volunteer Service To The American Chemical Society

 Sponsored by ACS

-Last year, Netzel was diagnosed with a rare form of prostate cancer and is undergoing chemotherapy.
-He asked C&EN to publish an excerpt of his award address:
+Orna was a 1984 recipient of the Chemical Manufacturers Association's Catalyst Award for excellence in college chemistry teaching, ACS's 1989 George C. Pimentel Award in Chemical Education, the 1989 Council for the Advancement & Support of Education New York State Professor of the Year & National Gold Medalist Award, a 1989 Merck Innovation Award, and the 1996 James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry.
+She was a Fulbright Fellow in Israel (1994–95), where she lectured at Hebrew University, Weizmann Institute of Science, and Shenkar College of Textile Technology.
+She received the New England Association of Chemistry Teachers Timm Award in 2001.

-"You can only grow as an effective leader if you practice.
-ACS allows its members to assist in, develop, manage, and initiate science-related, science-education-related, and science-policy-related projects.
-In short, you practice your leadership skills, try out your own personal management philosophies, and presumably become a better and more effective leader.
-Note that your management style may be much superior to mine.
-Get involved in ACS and see."
+Reflecting on her selection for the award, Orna tells C&EN, "I feel that my communities complement one another in such a way as to make an integral whole.
+And since this is one of the main purposes of life, to walk before the Lord as a whole (integral) person, brought about and supported by so many of my ACS friends and colleagues, this award means all the world to me.
+I am so grateful to everyone with whom I have worked; each one participates in this award."

-The award address will be presented at the ChemLuminary Awards program during the ACS meeting in Philadelphia in August.
+Orna will present the award lecture at the ChemLuminary Award celebration at the fall ACS national meeting in Washington, D.C.

 Join the conversation